Kong/docs.konghq.com/app/konnect/getting-started/app-registration.md

 consume those services using application-level authentication.

-For example, the application can represent a mobile banking app and the Services registered to the application can be a billing API, a users API, and a legal agreements API.
+For example, the application can represent a mobile banking app and the services registered to the application can be a billing API, a users API, and a legal agreements API.

 ## Prerequisites

-* If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [published the {{site.konnect_short_name}} service to the Dev Portal](/konnect/getting-started/spec/service/).
+* If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [published the {{site.konnect_short_name}} service to the Dev Portal](/konnect/getting-started/publish-service/)).

   * To use app registration, Dev Portal must be protected by some sort of authentication.
 That means you can't have a public portal for this step.
-  If you set your Dev Portal to public, [disable the setting and create a developer account](/konnect/getting-started/spec/publish/).
+  If you set your Dev Portal to public, [disable the setting and create a developer account](/konnect/getting-started/publish-service/).

 * You must have a {{site.konnect_short_name}} service in the default runtime group.
 Application registration is not supported for custom runtime groups.